landondyer/kasm/README.md

 kasm
 ====

 This is a simple two-pass 6502 assembler that I wrote for fun.
+No warranty expressed or implied.

 It supports standard opcodes and opcode syntax.
 Binary output is in Kim-1 format.